The Pembroke Hill School: Knute Rockne

+The boys did not see their father on the day because their train from Florida, where they had been on a family vacation, was delayed.
+Knute had left earlier on the vacation to return to Notre Dame.
+The boys would make the 130-mile trip to Cottonwood Falls, Kansas to retrieve their father's body and possessions.

+The Rockne boys were boarded at the school based on a suggestion from Kansas City resident Dominic M. Nigro (1893-1975), a friend of Rockne's from their days of playing football together at Notre Dame in the 1910s.
+Nigro drove Rockne to the airport on the fateful last day and was among the party bringing Rockne's body back from the crash site to Notre Dame.
+Nigro is portrayed in the closing scenes of the 1940 film Knute Rockne, All American as he drives Rockne to Kansas City Municipal Airport.
+Rockne's last line in the film is "Good Bye, Doc."
+Nigro at the time was a prominent Kansas City physician whose clients included Thomas Pendergast.
+Rockne's last known photo of him being alive was with Nigro at Union Station while he was waiting for his sons.

+Premboke-Country Day School

+The two schools re-merged in 1933 to form the Pembroke-Country Day School (usually called "Pem Day), keeping the Country Day School's original campus.
+In 1933, Lincoln and Lee, which was renamed the University of Kansas City, moved to what is today the campus of the University of Missouri–Kansas City.

+Pembroke Hill School

 From the start, Sunset Hill and Pembroke-Country Day worked cooperatively.
 Often, teachers taught at both schools.
 For generations, many Kansas City families would send their boys to Pem Day and their girls to Sunset Hill.
-School activities, such as plays and dances, often were combined, and Sunset Hill girls were cheerleaders for Pem Day's athletic teams.
+School activities, such as plays and dances, were often combined, and Sunset Hill girls were cheerleaders for Pem Day's athletic teams.
 In 1963, the schools began coeducational classes in upper-level math, science, and languages.

 In the early 1980s, the two schools began merger discussions, ultimately merging in 1984 to become the Pembroke Hill School.
 The class of 1985 elected to have separate graduation ceremonies.
-True coeducation began the next year.
+True coeducation started the following year.
 The former Sunset Hill campus became home to the primary and lower schools (then preschool through 6th grade), and the former Pem Day campus became home to the middle and upper schools (then 7th grade through 12th grade).
+The two campuses are about a mile apart in the Country Club District, with the upper grades in a campus on the west, on the Missouri side of the Kansas border at 5121 State Line Road, and the lower grades a mile due east at 400 West 51st Street at Wornall Road.